irwinj22/FallenStars/docs/peer_review_response.md

 # Product Ideas: Jeffer Ng
 1. This is a good idea, but the feedback has been rejected because we feel that it would be too difficult to implement within our timeframe.
 2. This is also a good idea.
-It has been implemented, in part, with our "swap" endpoint.
+It has been implemented, at least partially, with our "swap" endpoint.

 # Product Ideas: Matthew Province.
 1. No, the endpoint was not fully implemented at the time.
 However, we have moved away from rentals because we felt that recommendations was a better complex endpoint.